cpk1971/chuck-junk/README.md

 So far, just:

 * A rudimentary sampler/tempo combination which acts as a cheezy sequencer.
-Run it from the root directory with `chuck Clock Sampler demo/Amen`
+Run it from the root directory with `chuck AmenDemo`

 # Any gotchas?